 Most homeowners today are more concerned than ever with the quality of their drinking water.
-As a result, many people have turned to bottled water, since it is supposed safer to drink.
-No matter where you live, you probably find yourself buying drinking water from time to time even if you have great water in your local water system.
+As a result, many people have turned to bottled water, since it is supposedly safer to drink.
+No matter where you live, you probably find yourself buying drinking water from time to time.
+Even if you have great water in your local water system.
 We find that most homeowners do not even know they can get the same quality drinking water from a simple water filtration system installed in their home at their kitchen sink and for their icemaker water supply.

 “Whole House” and “Point of Use” Water Treatment Systems:

-At Stewart Plumbing we offer low cost alternatives to alleviate the constant spending on bottled water.
+At Stewart Plumbing we offer low-cost alternatives to alleviate the constant spending on bottled water.
 We have systems that can be installed to give you” bottle quality drinking water” with years of service.
-Once the system is installed it can be maintained for “ penny’s per gallon” of actual water used.
+Once the system is installed it can be maintained for “penny per gallon” of actual water used.
 There are two main types of systems:

 - Whole-House- One installation cleans and softens your entire home!

 - Point-of-Use– This affordable alternative water treatment system will attach to a high-priority pipe or faucet to treat the water directly entering it, but only that water.